-Spasms occur when a muscle or the muscle contract’s small fibers without you consciously making it happen.
+Spasms occur when a muscle or the muscle contracts tiny fibers without you consciously making it happen.

 When the muscle or fibers that have contracted sustain this contraction, the spasm becomes a cramp.
 Muscle spasms and cramps vary in intensity from person to person and from situation to situation.
-While you may get the occasional minor twitch, another person may be suffering from a spasm that is so intense that it leaves a bruise.
+While you may get the occasional minor twitch, another person may suffer from an intense spasm that leaves a bruise.

-According to the American Academy of Orthopaedic Surgeons, there are three muscles or muscle groups most susceptible to spasm.
+According to the American Academy of Orthopedic Surgeons, three muscles or muscle groups are most susceptible to spasms.
 These are the calf muscles (gastrocnemius), the back of your thighs (hamstrings), and the front of your legs (quadriceps).

 There are two leading causes of muscle spasms.
-The first is muscle fatigue aggravated by overstretching, which in layman’s terms, would be making a muscle do more than what it has been conditioned for.
-Muscle fatigue or “altered neuromuscular control” is the prime pathophysiological cause of muscle cramping.
+The first is muscle fatigue aggravated by overstretching, which would make a muscle do more than what we have conditioned it for in layperson’s terms.
+Muscle fatigue, or “altered neuromuscular control,” is the prime pathophysiological cause of muscle cramping.

 The second reason is electrolyte depletion resulting from dehydration.
 Heavily sweating drains vital bodily fluids and electrolytic nutrients, including sodium, calcium, potassium, magnesium, etc.